Last Updated on November 4, 2022

-Next, it is vital for employers to know what types of animals you have experience with.
-Most rescue shelters only take in cats and dogs, while other places like clinics and hospitals will deal with a wider range of pets including dogs, cats, small mammals, reptiles, and birds.
+Next, employers need to know what types of animals you have experience with.
+Most rescue shelters only take in cats and dogs, while other places like clinics and hospitals deal with a wider range of pets, including dogs, cats, small mammals, reptiles, and birds.

 Other more specialized clinics might also work with horses, cattle, and other large animals.
 Make sure to include the types of animals you are most comfortable with within your summary.
 Then include the types of animals that you worked with under each position description.

 - Contact information